wandb/docs/docs/guides/track/public-api-guide.md

 ### Known issues and limitations

-### FAQ

-- If the destination namespace does not exist, it will be created automatically
+- If the destination namespace does not exist, W&B creates one automatically.
-- If a run or artifact has the same ID in the destination namespace, it will be treated as an incremental import.
+- If a run or artifact has the same ID in the destination namespace, W&B treats it as an incremental import.
 The destination run/artifact is validated and retried if it failed in a previous import.
 - No data is ever deleted from the source system.

 1. Sometimes when bulk importing (especially large artifacts), you can run into S3 rate limits.
 If you see `botocore.exceptions.ClientError: An error occurred (SlowDown) when calling the PutObject operation`, you can try spacing out imports by moving just a few namespaces at a time.